wassou93/nvim/README.md

 This repository contains Neovim dot files for **wassou93**.

-Sure, I can help you with that.
-Here is the updated section for your README.md file:

 # Prerequisites

 To build Neovim from source, you need to have the following pre-requisites installed on your system: